msalemor/llm-use-cases/cost-savings.md

 ### Fine Tuning

-- Instructions that tell the model how to behave and go on every prompt might be a good candidate to be fine-tuned (it means you don't need to send them every time)
+- Instructions that tell the model how to behave and go on every prompt might be a good candidate to be fine-tuned
+- It means you don't need to send them every time.